2003 loya jirga: Selection of delegates

-Issues addressed
+Proceedings

+Opening and election of the chairman

+The loya jirga was convened on 14 December beneath a large tent on the grounds of the newly refurbished technical university in Kabul.
+In the opening ceremonies, a dozen children in traditional costumes waved Afghan flags and sang songs of peace.
+Former King of Afghanistan (1933–73) Mohammad Zahir Shah addressed the assembly.
+Mojaddedi was subsequently elected chairman, winning 252 votes against Abdul Hafiz Mansoor's 154.
+Deputies were elected but excluded women; many of the 114 female delegates protested at not being represented in the secretariat.
+To address their concerns, Mojaddedi appointed Safia Sediqi to the fourth deputy position and two other women as deputies' assistants.

+Delegates were divided among ten committees to consider amendments to the draft constitution, which were submitted to a reconciliation council.
+Powerful militia leaders were part of various groups, often dominating discussions.

+Key debates

-Issues involving substantial debate included whether Afghanistan should have a presidential or parliamentary system, whether Dari or Pashto should be the official language, and whether other local languages would be recognized, whether former king Mohammed Zahir Shah should maintain the title "father of the nation," how to address women's rights, whether Afghanistan should be a free market economy, and whether higher education should be free.
+Issues involving substantial debate included: whether Afghanistan should have a presidential or parliamentary system of government; whether Dari or Pashto should be the official language, and whether other local languages would be recognised; whether former King Mohammed Zahir Shah should maintain the title "father of the nation"; how to address women's rights; whether Afghanistan should adopt a free market economy; and whether higher education should be free.

-The heaviest debate surrounded the question of the presidential vs. parliamentary system.
-Interim President Hamid Karzai supported a draft constitution the created a presidential system, which would provide one nationally elected figure who could effectively direct the executive branch.
-Others argued that for an ethnically diverse country coming out of years of conflict - a power-sharing model with a strong President presented the best hope for national unity and reconciliation.
-At one point President Karzai threatened that he would not run for the office in 2004 if a parliamentary system or semi-presidential system was created.
+The most contentious debate surrounded the question of whether the constitution should establish a presidential or a parliamentary system.
+Interim President Karzai supported a draft constitution creating a presidential system, which would provide a single nationally elected figure who could effectively direct the executive branch.
+Others argued that, for an ethnically diverse country emerging from years of conflict, a power-sharing model with a strong prime minister offered the best hope for national unity and reconciliation.
+At one point, President Karzai threatened that he would not stand for election in 2004 if a parliamentary or semi-presidential system were adopted.
 Members of the Tajik-dominated Northern Alliance accused Karzai of buying off opponents with promises of influential positions in a post-election government.
-On January 1, the loya jirga broke down when close to half of the assembly, consisting mostly of Uzbek, Tajik, Hazara and Turkmen minorities, boycotted the only ballot, forcing chairman Sibghatullah Mojaddedi to call for a 2-day adjourning.

-Following the highly restrictive regime of the Taliban, some rights including those related to entertainment were legalized again.
-However, liberals in the loya jirga were strongly challenged by conservatives, many of whom supported conservative policies such as the ban of music and dancing on public television.
+Following the highly restrictive regime of the Taliban, certain rights — including those related to entertainment — were legalised again.
+However, liberals in the loya jirga were strongly challenged by conservatives, many of whom favoured policies such as the ban on music and dancing on public television.

-Election of chairman, committees

-The Loya jirga was convened on 14 December, beneath a large tent at the newly refurbished technical university in Kabul.
-In the opening ceremonies, a dozen children in various traditional costumes waved Afghan flags and sang songs of peace, including "We are doves, waiting for peace, we are tired of fighting."
-Former king Mohammad Zahir Shah addressed the assembly.
-Then Mojaddedi was elected chairman, winning 252 votes, over Abdul Hafiz Mansoor's 154.
-Deputies were elected, but excluded women.
-Many of the 114 female delegates protested at not being represented in the secretariat.
-To assuage their concerns, Mojaddedi appointed Safia Sediqi to the fourth deputy position and two other women as deputies' assistants.

-Members of constitutional commissions, supreme court and other government officials, and members of legal and human rights commissions were allowed to attend, but not vote.
-Provincial governors and top-ranking police, administration, and military officials were barred from the proceedings.
-Delegates were divided among ten committees to consider amendments to the draft constitution, which were submitted to a reconciliation council.
-Powerful militia leaders had been among the groups, often dominating the process.